Reminder: you must work in a group of two for this project. You don't need to have the same partner as the earlier projects.

-Equip_Ring mode can potentially let a wizard fill memory more quickly, because it can take advantage of the opponent's memory cache, and can also be used to impede the progress of the opponent by interfering with the opponent's use of that same cache.
+Team_Rocket mode can potentially let a racer fill memory more quickly, because it can take advantage of the opponent's memory cache, and can also be used to impede the progress of the opponent by interfering with the opponent's use of that same cache.
 However, these come with risks.
-Whenever a bot is in Equip_Ring mode, its core ID is written into a taunt array that is available to its opponent.
-Additionally, it is possible to detect the presence of an invading wizard by looking at cache usage statistics and timing information.
-A core can accuse one of its opponent's cores of Equip_Ring mode by calling:
+Whenever a bot is in Team_Rocket mode, its core ID is written into a taunt array that is available to its opponent.
+Additionally, it is possible to detect the presence of a invading trainer by looking at cache usage statistics and timing information.
+A core can accuse one of its opponent's cores of being on the Team_Rocket by calling:

-A wizard can summon a Balrog by writing 0xF0 to a location in memory.
-Balrogs are set up immediately once 0xF0 is written to a memory address but due to the intense work to set up Balrogs, the hobbit will rest for 100 (STALL_TO_SUMMON_BALROG) cycles before executing the next instruction.
-Balrogs are triggered when any core attempts to write to a memory location that currently holds the Balrog byte.
-Such an attempt causes the write to fail and the writing core to be stalled for 1,000,000 (FLY_YOU_FOOLS) cycles.
+A racer can set up a Snorlax by writing 0xF0 to a location in memory.
+Snorlaxes are set up immediately once 0xF0 is written to a memory address but due to the intense work to set up Snorlaxes, the Pokemon will rest for 100 (STALL_TO_SETUP_SNORLAX) cycles before executing the next instruction.
+Snorlaxes are triggered when any core attempts to write to a memory location that currently holds the Snorlax byte.
+Such an attempt causes the write to fail and the writing core to be stalled for 1,000,000 (STALL_WHEN_LAXED) cycles.
 Since the write fails, multiple cores can be trapped at the same memory location.
-Balrogs are not triggered by reading memory.
-Due to the immense mana required to summon a Balrog, each team's hobbit can set up at most 15 (BALROGS_PER_TEAM) Balrogs in a game of Lord of the Cache.
+Snorlaxes are not triggered by reading memory.
+Due to Pokemon conservation, each team's Pokemon can set up at most 15 (SNORLAXES_PER_TEAM) Snorlax in a game of Gotta Cache 'Em All.

-To prevent accidental self-Balrogging from functions that happen to contain the address 0xF0, the upper 4 MB (4 * STACK_SIZE) of memory is protected from Balrogs.
+To prevent accidental self-trapping from functions that happen to contain the address 0xF0, the upper 4 MB (4 * STACK_SIZE) of memory is protected from Snorlaxes.

-A wizard can neutralize a Balrog by summoning Gandalf to clear it.
-It does so by writing 0xF2 to the Balrog memory location.
-However, Gandalf takes time to arrive when needed and clearing a Balrog takes 100 (WAIT_FOR_GANDALF) cycles.
+A racer can neutralize a Snorlax by using the Poke Flute.
+It does so by by writing 0xF2 to the Snorlax memory location.
+Dodging a Snorlax takes 100 (STALL_ON_USE_FLUTE) cycles.
 This will not retroactively un-stall any core that has already been trapped at that location, but will of course save you from being trapped there in the future.

-Wizards can also blast their opponents by using a Nazgul_Screech.
+Trainers can also blast their opponents by using Thunderbolt.
 This is done by writing the byte 0xF1 into a location in memory.
-When a Nazgul screech is set in one half of memory, any enemy hobbits who try to write to that half of memory during the next 100 (NAZGUL_SCREECH_DURATION) cycles will be stunned for 300 (STALL_WHEN_STUNNED) cycles.
-Due to weak hobbit vocal chords, each team's hobbits can perform at most 30 (NAZGUL_SCREECH_PER_TEAM) Nazgul screeches before they tire out.
+When a Thunderbolt strike is set in one half of memory, any enemy Pokemon who try to write to that half of memory during the next 100 (THUNDERBOLT_DURATION) cycles will be stunned for 300 (STALL_WHEN_STUNNED) cycles.
+Due to digital power constraints, each team's Pokemon can perform 30 (THUNDERBOLTS_PER_TEAM) Thunderbolt strikes before running out of power.

 The game ends when one team manages to fill the equivalent of half of its data memory with its payload, or after a fixed number of cycles, whichever comes first.
-The team having the most memory filled with its payload wins the match and the rights to proceed in the tournament to become the Lord of the Cache.
+The team having the most memory filled with its payload wins the match and the rights to proceed in the tournament to become the ultimate Pokemon master.
 But beware...for if you do win the tournament, a great challenge awaits.

-Lord of the Cache is interesting because the hobbits on each team must cooperate to make effective use of the limited data memory cache, and be resilient to interference from the opponent's attacks.
+Gotta Cache 'Em All is interesting because the trainers on each team must cooperate to make effective use of the limited data memory cache, and be resilient to interference from the opponent's attacks.
 A successful team will use clever strategies to fill memory quickly and try to slow the opponent's progress, while also ensuring that it is not vulnerable to the same types of interference.

-Status and cores: The simulator keeps track of the information about each team and each core, and maps this data into part of the 1 MB read-only memory region, where your bots can access it, and where your opponent can access it when it is in Equip_Ring mode.
-This includes information about your current score (how many bytes of memory currently contain your team's payload), how many cycles are left remaining in the game, the contents of all four of your wizard's register files, and statistics about cache misses and stalls for each of your four wizards.
+Status and cores: The simulator keeps track of the information about each team and each core, and maps this data into part of the 1 MB read-only memory region, where your bots can access it, and where your opponent can access it when it is on Team_Rocket.
+This includes information about your current score (how many bytes of memory currently contain your team's payload), how many cycles are left remaining in the game, the contents of all four of your racer's register files, and statistics about cache misses and stalls for each of your four trainers.
 Some of this information is available in other places as well: your team's payload is passed to __start(), for example; and cache statistics are also accessible via a system call.

 Caches: Instruction fetch is assumed to use an infinitely large cache with no miss penalty.
 All loads and stores to memory done by the program use a data cache.
 Cache hits are serviced in a single cycle, with no processor stalls.
 Cache misses cause roughly 100 cycles of processor stalling.
 The data cache is direct-mapped and physically tagged, with 4 cache lines, and a 256 byte block size, for a total of 1024 bytes of cache.
 However, the data cache is partitioned, with the first 2 lines used to cache the lower half of physical memory (the first player's half), and the last 2 lines used to cache the upper half of physical memory (the second player's half).

 Cache Management: The version of MIPS we are using (MIPS-I) lacks instructions to manage the cache, but we have provided system calls instead.
-A wizard can call
+A trainer can call

 void invalidate(void *ptr);

 to remove from the cache any block containing the data pointed to by ptr.
-This only works if the wizard has access to the memory in question at the time the call is made.
-Similarly, when a wizard calls
+This only works if the trainer has access to the memory in question at the time the call is made.
+Similarly, when a trainer calls

 void prefetch(void *ptr);